 Modern days: light-flashing clock.. vibrating clock...
 Old days but may be still practiced: biological clock.. sunshine rays.. drinking a large glass of water before sleeping..

 "The public bus was our clock alarm.
-In a Polish village, Ratowice, in the 1970s, the first public bus usually passed by our house regularly at a specific time every early morning.
+In a Polish village, Ratowice, in the 1970s, the first public bus usually passed by our house regularly at a specific time every early morning at around 5am.
 It made enough rumbling vibration and its headlights flashed through the window that woke us up for work." -- Zofia Lapiak.

 In the olden days like many cultures, babies co-slept with their Deaf parents.

-Light-flashing doorbell rings.. dogs barking.. knocking (or kicking) on the door hard if no doorbell light (e.g. hotel room).. waving a paper or flat object under the door (e.g. dorm room or hotel room).. these days, texting on cellphone...
+Light-flashing doorbell rings.. dogs barking.. knocking hard on the door if no doorbell light (e.g. hotel room).. waving a paper or flat object under the door (e.g. dorm room or hotel room typically in the old days).. these days, texting on cellphone...

 In the olden days, people waved hands in front of Deaf people's windows.
 There was a flashlight hanging outside the door that when a visitor came to the door at night, s/he could wave the flashlight through the window.